ohsai/SNUCSE_OS/README.md

 - Define nearby_created_area :

-..- Define struct gps_float which resembles float type, but has signed int part and unsigned and bounded (0 ~ 999999) fractional part
+  - Define struct gps_float which resembles float type, but has signed int part and unsigned and bounded (0 ~ 999999) fractional part

-..- Define initialization and arithmetics addition, subtraction, multiplication, division for gps_float
+  - Define initialization and arithmetics addition, subtraction, multiplication, division for gps_float

 %% logic for operation explanation needed

-....-precision error less than 10^-5
+    -precision error less than 10^-5

-..- Define advanced functions degree2rad, rad2degree, sin(radian), cos(radian), arccos(radian), PI for gps_float
+  - Define advanced functions degree2rad, rad2degree, sin(radian), cos(radian), arccos(radian), PI for gps_float

- ....- Taylor expansion for transcendental function approximation, since only polynomial expression was allowed.
+     - Taylor expansion for transcendental function approximation, since only polynomial expression was allowed.

-....- %%taylor expansion formula for sin cos arccos and formula for deg <-> rad
+    - %%taylor expansion formula for sin cos arccos and formula for deg <-> rad

-..- Define cmp_inode_global which Compute distance between inode gps_location and GLOBAL_GPS with gps_float methods and Compare with accuracy to determine nearbyness
+  - Define cmp_inode_global which Compute distance between inode gps_location and GLOBAL_GPS with gps_float methods and Compare with accuracy to determine nearbyness

-....- Mathematical Assumption :
+    - Mathematical Assumption :

-....- Implementation : kji please write how you implemented it
+    - Implementation : kji please write how you implemented it

-..- fetch location info from inode and feed it to cmp_inode_global
+  - fetch location info from inode and feed it to cmp_inode_global